We don't just talk cars ... we teach how to buy them.

 Here's some background information on the Camaro in case you're considering one as a used car purchase:

-The previous Camaro generation was produced from 1993 to 2002 and it's this group seen at the auctions.
-Earlier models are fewer and farther between.
+The previous Camaro generation was produced from 1993 to 2002 and these can still be found out there, although fewer and farther between.
 This generation continued the Camaro tradition of emphasizing both style and performance.

 The '93 Camaro was available in base and Z28 trims (there was no convertible).
 The base engine was a 160 horsepower 3.4-liter V6 while the Camaro Z28 was powered by a robust 275 horsepower LT1 5.7-liter V8.
 Transmissions included a five-speed manual on the V6, a six-speed manual for the V8 and a four-speed automatic.